 9. Understand and synthesize employees’ top-of-mind concerns

 Before launching your next EES, it will be beneficial if you can have a starting point to understand what is at the forefront of your employees’ minds at that particular moment.
 As circumstances and needs change from time to time, what may have been relevant in the previous EES may have also changed.
 Hence, it will be advantageous to conduct internal user interviews (e.g: with about 17-20 employees of different demographic groups) to collect qualitative data and find out if there is anything new you should take into account in the next EES.
-For example, they may have concerns about an upcoming change management initiative that your organisation will undergo and it will be insightful if the sentiment around this is captured.
+For example, they may have concerns about an upcoming change management initiative that your organization will undergo and it will be insightful if the sentiment around this is captured.

 10. Finalise your next EES